 To get involved or for more information about volunteering with a Watts of Love global travel team, please contact info@WattsofLove.org

-ENGIE PROVIDES INCREDIBLE EXPERIENCE FOR EMPLOYEES AND HELP BRINGS POWER AND LIGHT TO THE PEOPLE OF GUATEMALA.
+ENGIE PROVIDES INCREDIBLE EXPERIENCE FOR EMPLOYEES, HELPS BRING POWER AND LIGHT TO THE PEOPLE OF GUATEMALA.

 Using this trip to bolster employee engagement, French energy company Engie provided two employees with a full immersion experience, sending them to Guatemala to work alongside Watts of Love.
 Our project to Guatemala was a stellar showing of Engie’s faithful commitment to sustainable global energy solutions.
 The company is a member of the United Nations Global Compact.